pfroysdon/publications/Books/README.md

 * Perform research of new and exciting literature in ML.
 * Apply their Python skills to a problem in their field of work.

-You can view the bookcover [here](https://github.com/pfroysdon/publications/blob/main/Books/Neural_Networks/Neural_Networks%20-%20bookcover.pdf).
+You can view the example chapter [here](https://github.com/pfroysdon/publications/blob/main/Books/Neural_Networks/example_chapter.pdf).